Shashwat986/Jekyll_modern-blog/_all_pages/meet-us.markdown

 <img src='img/authors/nayashree.jpg'>

 Nayashree is an LLM student at Azim Premji University.
+What can describe a person more than his/her thoguhts in form of a poem.
+So, here is one from Nayashree:

 “मेरी अभिलाषा”